 As revealed in Edgar Allen Poe’s tale, The Purloined Letter, the solution to all good mysteries lies in plain sight.
 In the case of perfume, it is always invisible, but nevertheless, tells a story in its wake to all those who know how to listen.
 Like the fleeting breath of a summer breeze, you can’t see or touch it, but you know it is there because you feel it.
 These factors epitomize the language of fragrance, which is both highly creative and technical.

-Relevant Statistics And Studies About Fragrance and Personal Care Products
+Relevant Statistics & Studies About Personal Care Fragrances

 Meeting consumer demand has greatly influenced the direction of the modern fragrance industry.
 Formulators are forced to re-invent their perfumes used for personal products in order to improve and create new scents that will satisfy diverse consumer sections all over the globe.
 Skin care, hair, makeup and bath products are the key players in the global fragrance market that set the trends, shape the concepts, and define the strategies for the market place.

 The fragrance market, which is an integral part of the beauty and personal care industry, is expected to grow at an annual rate of approximately 7% to 8% until 2020, when its market size is estimated to total a little less than $43 billion.
 These figures are based on two significant factors: new product launches and increased consumer spending on personal care products.
 Although women’s fragrances have dominated the market for many years and have been the catalyst for a myriad of innovations and product diversifications, the stability of increasing sales regarding men’s toiletries and cosmetics in the last few years have also spurred countless opportunities for experimentation and expansion.